lubiah/kudadamold/src/routes/blog/_blog/close-program-time/index.md

 description: Learn how to use Python to close a program at a certain time.
 category: Programming
 image: https://kudadam.sirv.com/blog/close_program_time/hero.jpg
+excerpt: Making a program which automates the closing of softwares at a certain time
 keywords:
   - automation
   - python automation